h671449/lunarlander/README.md

     pip install pytorch

-   There might be a dependency on other imports, but these can easily be installed in the same way if prompted to do so.
+   There might be a dependency on other imports, but these can easily be installed in the same way if prompted to do so when attempting to run.

 Gymnasium is not fully supported on windows.
 I encountered a common issue with box2d when running the command << pip install gymnasium[all] >>, but by trying again after running << pip install swig >> it worked.